Yashashwini1/predictive_maintenance/README.md

 ## Problem Statement:
 Unexpected machine failures can lead to production downtime, increased maintenance costs and operational disruptions.
 The objective of this project is to develop a predictive maintenance system capable of identifying machines at risk of failure before breakdown occurs.
 The system provides maintenance engineers with failure probability estimates and predicted failure types through a web application, enabling proactive maintenance planning and improved operational efficiency.
+#### Dataset:
-#### Dataset: The dataset is a synthetic predictive maintenance dataset that has failures that are encountered in the industry.
+The dataset is a synthetic predictive maintenance dataset that has failures that are encountered in the industry.
 It contains unique ID, productID,
 features: air temerature, process temperature, roational speed, torque and tool wear taht represtenats the functioning of the machine.
 Target: Failure and type of failures occured in the machine.
+#### Goal:
-#### Goal: A simple application for the maintenance engineers that detects an early failure warning of machines
+A simple application for the maintenance engineers that detects an early failure warning of machines
-#### UI: The predictions will be made availabe to the end user through a streamlit web app where the end user can observe overall fleet perfomances and failures occured along with individual machine failure probability , the risk levels : Low/medium/High and recommended actions.

-#### Success: Measured by the systems ability to detect and warn potential failures before they occur in order to optimize the maintenance avtivites while preventing failures.
+#### User Interface:

+The Streamlit application allows engineers to:

+- Monitor fleet performance
+- View machine failure probability
+- Predict failure type
+- Assess risk levels (Low / Medium / High)
+- Receive recommended maintenance actions

+#### Success:
+The system is considered successful if it can:

+- Detect failures early
+- Reduce unplanned downtime
+- Improve maintenance planning
+- Minimize operational disruptions

 #### Cost: In operational context,
-    `false negatives` is higher which is : model prediction fails- machine failure, downtime, sudden maintenance intervention, disruption of the supply chain, equipement damage, overload on the backup machines, delays, sudden repair costs, backlog
-    `False positives`: Overload on maintenance activites , unnessary maintenances cost
+##### False Negatives (Highest Cost)

+A machine failure is missed by the model, resulting in:

+- Unplanned downtime
+- Equipment damage
+- Emergency maintenance
+- Supply chain disruption
+- Increased repair costs
+- overload on the backup machines
+- delays
+- backlog, sudden repair cost

+#### False Positives

+The model predicts a failure that does not occur, resulting in:

+- Unnecessary maintenance activities
+- Increased maintenance costs
+- Resource allocation inefficiencies

 #### Known Limitations

 - The dataset contains 27 contradictory labels between `Target` and `Failure Type`.